 There are several expectations that you should meet in order to get a high grade.
-These are the general grading criteria I will be using for the projects:
+These are the general grading criteria I will be using for the class and project work:

-- 1. Every project must be completed on time - 2.
-Spatial organization and structure of design elements that exhibits an understanding of design principles (in other words, did you pay attention to lectures in class) - 3.
-Use of color that exhibits an understanding of design principles - 4.
-Use of type that exhibits an understanding of design principles - 5.
-Creativity - 6.
-Attention to detail and journalistic values - 7.
-Attendance
+- 1. Attention to detail and journalistic values - 2.
+Attendance - 3.
+Class participation - 4.
+Projects completed on time - 5.
+Spatial organization and structure of design elements that exhibits an understanding of design principles (in other words, did you pay attention to lectures in class) - 6.
+Use of color that exhibits an understanding of design principles - 7.
+Use of type that exhibits an understanding of design principles - 8.
+Creativity